DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 `set(uploadFrequency: UploadFrequency)`
 : Sets the preferred frequency of uploading data to Datadog.
 Available values are: `.frequent`, `.average` and `.rare`.

-RUM configuration:
+### RUM configuration

 `enableRUM(_ enabled: Bool)`
 : Enables or disables the RUM feature.

 `set(rumSessionsSamplingRate: Float)`
 : Sets the sampling rate for RUM sessions.
-The `rumSessionsSamplingRate` value must be between `0.0` and `100.0` - a value of `0.0` means no sessions will be sent, `100.0` means all sessions will be kept.
+The `rumSessionsSamplingRate` value must be between `0.0` and `100.0`.
+A value of `0.0` means no sessions will be sent, `100.0` means all sessions will be sent to Datadog.
 If not configured, the default value of `100.0` is used.

 `trackUIKitRUMViews(using predicate: UIKitRUMViewsPredicate)`
 : Enables tracking `UIViewControllers` as RUM views.
 You can use default implementation of `predicate` by calling this API with no parameter (`trackUIKitRUMViews()`) or implement [your own `UIKitRUMViewsPredicate`][4] customized for your app.